-An article published by the University of Southern California notes shoes are not necessary for development of the your baby's arch.
-Instead, they only protect the their feet from the environment!
+An article published by the University of Southern California notes shoes are not necessary for the development of your baby’s arch.
+Instead, they only protect their feet from the environment!

 They go on to mention that children outgrow their shoe size approximately 3 times per year, every year, until age 11!
-That a lot of new shoes!
+That’s a lot of new shoes!